North–South divide in England: Closing the gap

-There have been various attempts to address the north-south divide, starting with foreign investment.
-An example of this is Nissan Motor Manufacturing UK opening at Sunderland in 1984, or Siemens Gamesa at Hull in 2017, manufacturing offshore wind turbine blades.
+There have been various attempts to address the north–south divide, starting with foreign investment.
+An example of this is Nissan Motor Manufacturing UK opening at Sunderland in 1984, Hitachi opening in Newton Aycliffe in 2015, or Siemens Gamesa at Hull in 2017, manufacturing offshore wind turbine blades.

 As of 2022 however, many Northern post-industrial cities and towns are experiencing a renaissance.
 Examples include Manchester, Kingston upon Hull, Leeds, Liverpool, Newcastle upon Tyne, Sheffield and the English Midlands cities of Birmingham, Coventry, Derby and Nottingham.

 Manchester has benefited from the decentralisation of many BBC departments that produce TV & radio from London to Salford Quays in Greater Manchester.
-It has become the de facto digital hub city outside London for the UK, between 2012 & 2017 private equity investment in Manchester tech companies showed the fastest pace of growth in both volume and deal values in the EU – higher growth than the big hitters like London, Berlin, Paris and Stockholm.
+It has become the de facto digital hub city outside London for the UK, between 2012 & 2017 private equity investment in Manchester tech companies showed the fastest pace of growth in both volume and deal values in the EU – higher growth than cities such as London, Berlin, Paris and Stockholm.
 By 2018 there were an estimated 82,300 people working in digital in the Manchester city region – the largest cluster outside London & the city's stated ambition is to be recognised as one of Europe's top five digital cities by 2020.
 This cluster is reflected not only in BBC digital output but also the setup of the non-London UK-base for tech giants like Microsoft, Google & the open secret of around 1000 Amazon employees setting up near Piccadilly.
 Similarly, the decision in 2022 from Channel 4 to open its new Headquarter offices outside of London resulted in bids from various cities across the country, with Leeds prevailing as the destination for the move.